dac6acc4f/Apollo/README.md

-# Apollo
+# Apollo - Stable
 Apollo is a Minecraft: PE Server Software with an improved Generator and a lot more features.

 Note: You may **not** copy our generator without NycuRO's permission.
-Other than that, everything is open-source.
+Other than that, everything is open-source and may be edited.

 **TravisCI Build Status** [![TravisCI](https://travis-ci.org/NycuRO/Apollo.svg?branch=master)](https://travis-ci.org/NycuRO/Apollo "TravisCI Build Status")

-#Stable

 ## Test Server
 - IP : 5.135.170.32
 - PORT : 1
 - Server uses 512mb ram with 1 core.
-You can test Apollo in test server :D
 - Server is online 24/7 and more better.

 ## Features
-- Worlds: Generator has been improved and has more biomes than the normal Pocketmine.
+- Worlds: Generator has been improved and has more biomes than Genisys and PocketMine
 - Little to no lag at all!

 ## Upcoming Update